yavuzsel/aerogear-android/API.md

     Authenticationmodule authMod = Authenticator.auth(AuthType.REST, baseURL).add();

-The DefaultAuthenticator class offers some simple 'management' APIs to work with containing RestAuthenticationmodule objects.
+The *DefaultAuthenticator* class offers some simple 'management' APIs to work with containing *RestAuthenticationModule* objects.
 The API provides an authentication and enrollment API.
 The default implementation uses REST as the auth transport.
 Similar to the pipe API technical details of the underlying system are not exposed.

 ## Register a user

-The _enroll_ function of the AuthenticationModule interface is used to register new users with the backend:
+The _enroll_ function of the *AuthenticationModule* interface is used to register new users with the backend:

     // assemble the dictionary that has all the data for THIS particular user:
     Map<String, String> userData = new HashMap<String, String>();